 From great evil can come knowledge that can be used for good.
 This neither changes that it was created through evil, nor that it’s main uses may be benevolent.

 Even in lands where it is illegal to openly worship Garuuhl, as he is an evil deity, it is sometimes allowed to cautiously venerate him.
 His monasteries and temples sometimes operate openly even where his worship is forbidden, staffed not by “priests” but by “cantors” and “curates.”
 And, in truth, as long as they do his bidding, Garuuhl does not care if those he empowers and protects worship him, or not, though mostly to gain his divine power one must be willing to sacrifice all other entities at his command, which requires at least a non-good alignment.

 *Garuuhl is Neutral Evil.
-He accepts the worship of entities of any alignment, but only non-good creatures can truly worship him.
-Some alchemists and wizards do study and venerate him as the source of much knowledge, while at the same time opposing his followers excessive experiments.
+He accepts the devotion of entities of any alignment, but only non-good creatures can truly worship him.
+Some alchemists and wizards do study and venerate him as the source of much knowledge, while at the same time opposing his and his followers’ excessive experiments.

 *Garuuhl’s colors are red, black, and white.